aanthony11/CP_Project/README.md

 **Required Must-have Stories**

+* User is able to login.
-* User is able to login to the app.
-(Must sign in first)
+* User is able to sign up.
 * User is able to create a group.
 * User is able to add a task that is displayed to everyone in the group
 * Chore designated in turn-style action